ramazancetinkaya/byte-formatter/README.md

 $formatter = new ByteFormatter();

 // Format bytes
-echo $formatter->format(2048); // Output: 2 KB
+echo $formatter->formatBytes(123456789); // Outputs: 117.74 MB

-// Convert from human-readable size to bytes echo $formatter->convertToBytes('2 KB'); // Output: 2048
+// Convert from human-readable size to bytes echo $formatter->parseFormattedValue('1.5 GB'); // Outputs: 1610612736
 ```

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request.
+Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License

 This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for more details.